evanwill/get-git-b/content/5-branches.md

 To push a new local branch to the remote:

 - Create and switch to a new branch, `git checkout -b branch-name`.
-- To add the branch to the remote, `git push origin branch-name` will create the remote branch and set the "upstream" for the local version.
+- To add the branch to the remote, `git push -u origin branch-name` will create the remote branch and set the "upstream" for the local version.
+Once you run that command once, the "tracking branch" will be set, so going forward you can just use `git push` and `git pull`.

 Keep in mind that if you `git pull` in one branch, it *does not* update other branches in your local repository!
 If you are working on multiple remote branches with updates, you will have to do a fresh `git pull` when you check out a branch.